pixelmund/svemix/docs/src/routes/docs/getting-started/session.svelte.md

 };

 export const handle = handleSession(
+	{
 		// This should come from an secret environment variable and never be exposed on github.
+		secret: process.env['COOKIE_SECRET'],
+		// Pass the getSession function, default uses all data inside locals.session.data getSession
-	{ secret: process.env['COOKIE_SECRET'] },
+	},
 	// Optional own handle function can be passed here function ({ event, resolve }) {
 		// event.locals is populated with the session `event.locals.session`
 		const response = resolve(event);

 		return response;